teknoir/deepstream-mqtt-sink/README.md

 The adaptor implements a MQTT message format for client applications to publish inference results or metadata.

 ## Pre-requisites
-* A Jetson device with DeepStream SDK installed and public internet access
+* A Jetson device with DeepStream SDK installed
 * Gstreamer installation as described in the [NVIDIA documentation](https://docs.nvidia.com/jetson/l4t/index.html#page/Tegra%20Linux%20Driver%20Package%20Development%20Guide/accelerated_gstreamer.html)

 ### More libraries